realvos/realvos.github.io/README.md

 ## RVOS: Real-world Video Object Segmentation Dataset

 RVOS is the first real-world video object segmentation dataset.
-Last updated on Jan.
+Last updated on Mar.
 28, 2018.

 There will be two mainly contributions of this dataset: